-What do people think about the new, updated Ancestry DNA results?
+What do people think about their updated Ancestry DNA results?

 Are you wondering what everyone else is saying about their new results?
-While I can’t speak for everyone, here is a short list of some of the most frequent remarks and questions that I have heard, seen, or received via e-mail about the Ancestry DNA 2018 update:
+While I can’t speak for everyone, here is a short list of some of the most frequent remarks and questions that I have heard, seen, or received via e-mail about the most recent update:

 - My results are less accurate than they were before